andrewwhe/hackgt2014/README.md

 A chrome extension that presents your browser history in an aesthetic and functionally unique manner.

+## Features
+### Done
+- visualize most frequented sites by sphere size

+### Future
+- list most common sites
+- newtab that allows a keyboard shortcut to most common sites
+- other visualizations (most recent sites?)

 Made for HackGT 2014 by Andrew He and Sean Kallungal.

-Gameplan:
-- get historyitems
-- parse url's, remove after "www.*."
-- sort data and get count of site occurences
-- create nodes for each website
-- fuck bitches